yasuba/mongoBlog/README.md

 Learning some new tech by building a blog using Scala, Scalatra, SBT, MongoDB, Casbah and Salat.

+##To do
+* Edit posts
+* Passwords & security
+* Comments
+* Delete everything and start again with TDD!

 ## Build & Run ##

 ```sh